 For additional information on the features of the Sub-Funds and Share Classes indicated above, please make reference to the specific Sub-Fund factsheet(s) in part A, "The Sub-Funds of CARMIGNAC PORTFOLIO", of this prospectus.
-For additional information on the Sub-Funds and Share Classes registered in your country of residence, please consult our website additional investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

 For additional information on the Sub-Funds and Share Classes registered in your country of residence, please consult our website additional information on the Sub-Funds and Share Classes registered in your country of residence, please consult our website.